 The dual-venting system on the lid gives you some control over the temperature so you can cook in your own way.
 There is an ash catcher to reduce the mess and also make cleanup easy.
 The lightweight build and the sleek design really make this a great option for tailgating needs.

 This small grill can also attach to larger grills like Char-Grillers barrel grills as well as their Duo gas and charcoal grills.
 This grill is made with heavy steel and has cast iron cooking grates.
 It is built to be durable and long-lasting.
-It will catch everyone’s attention at your tailgate party.
+Bring some BBQ party games and your new grill for an awesome cookout!

 This has a really great cooking space, giving you plenty of room for cooking several items.
 There is a convenient sliding drawer for access to both the coals and the ashes as well as a pan for dumping ashes.
 The handle is designed to stay cool even when the grill is at maximum temperature.